Omaressam2002/Agent-Development-Assignment/README.md

 # 🛍️ Shopping Assistant Agent — Intelligent Product Recommendation System

+YOU CAN FIND TEST CASES IN THE AGNET.IPYNB NOTEBOOK AT THE BOTTOM.
+OR TRY USING MAIN.PY BUT SET YOUR OWN GROQ_API_KEY TO TRY.
 This project implements an **AI-driven conversational shopping assistant** using **LangChain**, **LangGraph**, and **LLM-based agents**.
 The assistant dynamically guides users through product discovery, category-based recommendations, and purchase simulation.